California Truck Accident Comparative Negligence

 According to California negligence law, a truck driver who is found guilty of negligence can be held liable for causing injuries and damages to a motorist.
 A driver who was injured by a negligent truck driver is entitled to file a personal injury lawsuit.
-However, the aggrieved individual has to prove the truck driver’s negligence was the primary factor that caused the accident.
+However, the aggrieved individual has to prove the truck driver’s negligence and how it was the primary factor that caused the accident.

 - The truck driver owed the accident victim a duty of care